domvwt/msc-thesis/thesis/thesis-processed.md

 relationships represented as directed edges (from owner to owned entity) between them.
 The resulting graph is attributed with node features and edge weights.
-Since the graph consists of two types of nodes with disitinct feature sets, it can be described as an attributed heterogeneous graph [@maComprehensiveSurveyGraph2021].
+Since the graph consists of two types of nodes with distinct feature sets, it can be described as an attributed heterogeneous graph [@maComprehensiveSurveyGraph2021].

 ### Connected Components